 - Team Teach

 - Manual Handling

-- Phonics

-- Safeguarding
+- Letters and Sounds

-- Intensive Interaction
+- Music

+- Social, Emotional and Mental Health

 - Approaches to ASD

-- Therapeutic approaches to feeding

 9. How will my child/young person be included in activities outside the classroom including school trips and provision for access to Afterschool clubs?